dltr-ok/FunnyPrank/README.md

-simple asf webhook request blocker blocks dcwhy.my, stealer.to and other webhook protectors
+simple asf webhook request blocker that blocks dcwhy.my, stealer.to and other webhook protectors